Financial Aid for Year or Term Abroad

 Financial Aid Awards

 Your need for financial aid is calculated in the same way as for your study at Yale—your family contribution (determined from analysis of your financial aid applications) is subtracted from your cost of education (includes tuition, fees, room and board, books, airfare, and personal expenses).
-The first portion of your award is self-help, which is a combination of student loans and/or academic year earnings.
-Since you are usually not eligible to work in a foreign country, you may request that the work component of your self-help be converted to loan at the bottom of the Year or Term Abroad Budget for Financial Aid Applicants.
+The first portion of your award is self-help, which is a combination of student loans and/or academic-year earnings.
+Because you are usually not eligible to work in a foreign country, you may request that the work component of your self-help be converted to loan at the bottom of the Year or Term Abroad Budget for Financial Aid Applicants.

 Any merit-based scholarships that you will receive will first reduce the self-help portion of your financial aid award.

 If your study abroad program cost is equal to Yale’s cost of education, you will receive the same amount of Yale scholarship and self-help that you would have received at Yale.
 If the cost of the program exceeds the Yale amount, you will receive your usual Yale scholarship and self-help, and you may request loan funds to cover the excess cost.
 If your program total cost is less than Yale’s cost of education, your need will first be met with Yale scholarship, not to exceed what you would have received if enrolled at Yale.
-Any remaining need will be met with loan.
+Any remaining need will be met with self-help.

 Financial Aid Credits and Payments